ARMmbed/mbed-os-example-ble/README.md

 * A [DISCO_L562QE (ref STM32L562E-DK)](https://os.mbed.com/platforms/ST-Discovery-L562QE/) board.
 * A [NUCLEO_WB55RG](https://os.mbed.com/platforms/ST-Nucleo-WB55RG/) board.
 * An Embedded Planet [Agora](https://os.mbed.com/platforms/agora-dev/) board

-This target is currently not supported as the examples use Cordio link layer which doesn't have an implementation for it yet:
-* A Nordic nRF51-based board such as [nrf51dk](https://www.nordicsemi.com/eng/Products/nRF51-DK) or [mkit](https://www.nordicsemi.com/eng/Products/Bluetooth-R-low-energy/nRF51822-mKIT).
-You may still use the deprecated examples for this target.
-The deprecated examples are located in the "deprecated" folder.

 The [BLE documentation](https://os.mbed.com/docs/latest/reference/bluetooth.html) describes the BLE APIs on mbed OS.